Festivaalin opastekylttejä Suvilahdessa.

 Where should I enquire about lost property?

 Lost property can be inquired from the festival sites and the info.
-After the festival on Monday, lost property is delivered to Lost & Found International.
+After the festival on Monday, lost property is delivered to Lost & Found office.

 Is the festival accessible?